BibleTools

 (From Forerunner Commentary)

-Proselytes were common in those days.
+Proselytes were common in the days of the apostles.
 Acts 2:10 records their presence, with the Jews, in Jerusalem on Pentecost.
 Nicolas, "a proselyte from Antioch," is numbered in Acts 6:5 as an original deacon.
 Finally, Acts 13:43, mentions "devout proselytes" who followed Paul in Antioch.
 In context, these clearly refer to Gentile proselytes to Judaism.

 In the New Testament, God clearly commissioned some to preach the gospel of God's Kingdom actively.
 Paul received such a commission, as Acts 9:15 clearly relates.
 Christ also commissioned His other apostles to "go therefore and make disciples of all the nations . . ."
 (Matthew 28:19).
 These commissions have their parallel in the commissions received by the Old Testament prophets.
 Examples include the prophets Isaiah (Isaiah 6), Jeremiah (Jeremiah 1) and Jonah (Jonah 1).